saidhstu/saidhstu/README.md

 DevOps Engineer focused on automation and cloud technologies for efficiency.
 Scripting

-amanpathak-devops

 🔭 I’m currently working on Terraform-for-AWS

-🌱 I’m currently learning Kubernetes
+🌱 I’m currently working on Kubernetes

 📝 I regularly write articles on https://triplebytesoft.com/blogs